aidh-aadil/sparky-bot/README.md

 ### Moderation commands

+- `ban` : Ban a user from that server
 - `kick` : Kick a user from that server
 - `warn` : Warn a user
 - `lock` : Lock a channel in the current server.